Franco-German Energy Transition Week for Cross-Border Climate Action

 More than 70 cities, municipalities and regions took part in the first Franco-German Energy Transition Week from January 17 to 27, 2019.
-The municipalities drew attention to the importance of climate protection through their joint projects and strengthened German-French friendship at the same time.
+The municipalities drew attention to the importance of climate action through their joint projects and strengthened German-French friendship at the same time.

 Many cities, municipalities and regions on both sides of the Rhine, such as Epernay and Ettlingen, Herten and Arras, Alsace Centrale and Emmerdingen had given special consideration to the Energy Transition Week.
 The border towns of Strasbourg (FR) and Kehl (DE) organised the “Eco 2 Rives – Green and Borderless” festival.
 Students from Nancy (FR) and Karlsruhe (DE) developed a “Digital Alphabet of the Energy Transition”.
 A wide range of video clips and media reports tackled topics like waste avoidance and train driving, relating them to climate protection relevant to everyday life.
 The cities of Worms (DE) and Metz (FR) also approached the topic in an informal and interesting way – in an Escape Game, participants had a maximum of sixty minutes to save the planet.
 Cooperation based on partnership was the driving force behind the event.